naomi-carey/Stripe-React-FE-Docs/README.md

 1. Go to the <a href="https://dashboard.stripe.com/register">Stripe</a> registration page and follow the instructions to create an account (no credit card information is needed for developer testing).
 2. Once logged in to your Stripe account navigate to **Home>>Developers>>API** Keys.
 Stripe authenticates your API requests using your account’s API keys.
 There will be 2 API keys available:

 - **Publishable key**: this key starts with “pk“.
-This can be visible in the front end code and can be publicly-accessible in your web or mobile app’s code (such as checkout.js).
+This can be visible in the frontend code and can be publicly-accessible in your web or mobile app’s code (such as checkout.js).
 - **Secret key**: this key starts with “sk“.
-This will go in the back end code.
-This key must be secret and stored securely in your web or mobile app’s back end code (such as in the .env file. ).
+This will go in the backend code.
+This key must be secret and stored securely in your web or mobile app’s backend code (such as in the .env file. ).

 <p align="center">
   <img src="./assets/api.png" alt="Logo" width="auto" height="250">